estatistics/lavaan-multi-cfa-sem-functions/README.md

 d) Auto-Splitting datasets in subscales for finer results.
 e) Excluding criteria eg. "ID"s, defining time series patterns eg. T1 t2, grepping specific vars for each case.

-# CAUTION: Most of these functions WORK with:
+# CAUTION No1: Most of these functions WORK with:
 - A list of datasets
 - A list of lavaan models
 - Both lists must be named